 There are so many places you can go where learning happens simply by showing up.
 You might go on a sightseeing tour or visit a museum or gallery, but even a trip to the park can lead to interesting adventures and discoveries.

 “The V&A does backpacks for children, doing activities in various galleries depending on the pack’s topic.”

 Get out in the garden – or, if you don't have one, create a box for the window ledge.
 Paint faces on eggshells and grow cress heads, or nurture a tomato plant and watch it grow fruit.
 Research the best way to care for your plants, and record their growth.

 “You could let them all grow a sunflower and have a sunflower race.”

 “All you need for spuds is a black bin or one of those potato growing kits.”

 When your child is telling you something or explaining an idea, try acting like you just don't get it, and ask them to explain.
 Not only will this be an amusing game for you, it'll make them articulate their ideas in more detail and more carefully.

 Let them be quizmaster

 Children love testing their parents, right?
 Get your child to create a quiz in which you and your partner or friend can compete for a top prize.
 Your young quizmaster can write a series of 'really hard' questions and answers – inadvertently learning as they go.

-For more ways to get your child ready for the new school year, have a look at TES's parents' page - packed with tips and resources.
+For more ways to get your child ready for the new school year, have a look at these back to school essentials.